-The loss for the year from continuing operations ended 31 December 2018 was \$63,608 (31 December 2017 loss from continuing operations of \$4,063,295).
-The small loss can be attributed to a strong US dollar over the course of the year, resulting in foreign exchange gains as most of the Group's cash reserves are held in US dollars.
+The loss for the year from continuing operations ended 31 December 2019 was \$681,643 (31 December 2018 loss from continuing operations of \$63,608).
+The loss can be attributed to increased exploration activity in Cote D'Ivoire, including the assessment of new projects.
+The much smaller loss in 2018 was as a consequence of a substantial foreign exchange gain recorded in that prior year.
 No dividends were paid during the year and the Directors do not recommend payment of a dividend.